 There is no better experience in the world than soaking yourself in a hot tub in winter.

-Winter weather is harsh; it can freeze every bone in our body.
+Winter weather is harsh; You must winterize hot tub as it can freeze every bone in our body.

 It is natural to be attracted to places that keep the body warm.